Are you a congruent person? Do you do what you say you are going to do? Do you know how to be congruent and what it actually means?

 I had been feeling frustrated and angry with myself but wasn’t sure why I felt that way.

-I realized reading that paragraph that I wasn’t living up to the person I know I can be.
-I wasn’t being congruent.
+I realized reading that paragraph that I wasn’t living up to the person I knew I could be.
+I wasn’t being congruent in my life.

 One thing that jumped out at me and hit a nerve was the word consistent.
 It mentions living in consistent alignment with who we think we are.